 Relay Classroom is easy to set up, it only takes four simple steps.

 - Must be running within a Chrome browser or OS.
+Microsoft Edge does not support Relay CLassroom.

 Note: Relay Classroom supports Chrome’s two previous versions from its current stable version.
 For example, if Chrome’s current stable version is 67, Relay Classroom supports all versions 65 or greater.